Why Are We Called 6018North?

 6018North Artistic Director: Tricia Van Eck

 After 13 years of working at the Museum of Contemporary Art, Chicago, where she was Associate Curator, Tricia Van Eck left to focus on 6018North, which is now in its 5th year.
 6018North has recently been written up by Paris's LeMonde Magazine as the gallery to visit in Chicago and its presentation of Every House Has A Door's Ceasar's Bridge at Comfort Station was listed by Lori Waxman as Best Visual Art of 2015 in the Chicago Tribune.
-We currently have the exhibitions Its Elemental and Chapel on view at 6018 N. Kenmore.
+We currently have the exhibition In Wood We Trust on view and and Chapel on view at 6018 N. Kenmore.
 These exhibitions offer unique, intimate encounters between art and audiences, a hallmark of Van Eck's programming.

 Her last project at the MCA was the Chicago presentation of Mark Bradford's retrospective and his community residency exhibition.
 At the MCA she presented over 70 exhibitions much of which were audience engaged, interactive, or extended the MCA's reach into the community such as Interactions: A Four Month Series of Artist and Audience Activations as a companion to Without You I Am Nothing: Art and Its Audience; Jan Tichy's Project Cabrini Green; Theaster Gates: Temple Exercises; Tino Sehgal’s Kiss; Here/Not There; and Hide and Seek: An Out of Gallery Experience.
 She curated the MCA Chicago presentations of various traveling exhibitions such as Buckminster Fuller: Starting with the Universe and curated numerous exhibitions of Chicago artists including Mapping the Self and Kerry James Marshall: One True Thing Meditations on Black Aesthetics, as well as many artists’ book shows and UBS 12 x 12: New Artists/New Work exhibitions, which showcased the work of emerging Chicago artists.
 About the connection between the MCA and 6018North Tricia Van Eck has said, "I am indebted to the remarkable artists with whom I have collaborated with at the Museum of Contemporary Art and I bring that experience to create a new and experimental cultural space that increases opportunities, visibility, and audiences for Chicago artists."

-Tricia Van Eck has lived in the Edgewater neighborhood for more than 18 years and has worked with the community in various capacities, most notably in co-designing the Harmann and Lotte Shaalman garden on Sheridan Road, as an oasis of calm for the multiple groups that gather together in nature.
+Tricia Van Eck has lived in the Edgewater neighborhood for more than 20 years and has worked with the community in various capacities, most notably in co-designing the Harmann and Lotte Shaalman garden on Sheridan Road, as an oasis of calm for the multiple groups that gather together in nature.
+She is the co-director of the Edgewater Environmental Sustainability Project.

 Awards & Grants

-6018North has previously received grants and support from:
+6018North is also extremely grateful for previously receiving grants and in kind support from:

-- The City of Chicago Department of Cultural Affairs and Special Events (DCASE): Community Arts Assistance Program (CAAP)
+- The City of Chicago Department of Cultural Affairs and Special Events (DCASE): City Arts Grant and Community Arts Assistance Program (CAAP)

 - The French Consulate of Chicago